DarkZeyan/DarkZeyan/README.md

 My GitHub account stores all the projects that I've done along all my school history.

+I have studied (and I'm studying) in these schools:

+* CBTis No.122 (Where I got my degree as Technical Programmer)
+* Instituto Tecnologico de Chihuahua II (Where I'm studying Systems Engineering)

 Also I'm trying to implement personal projects.
 I'm hoping to get new knowledges and improve my programming skills.